Struggling to get interviews?

 3. Technology-related activities

-Companies are working remotely more than ever.
-So interests related to technology show employers you’re an excellent communicator and up-to-date with current software.
+Companies are working remotely more than ever, and interests related to technology show employers you’re up-to-date with the latest software.

-For instance, if you maintain a personal blog, podcast, or Youtube channel, mentioning it on your resume is a great way to highlight your creativity, organizational skills, and technical skills.
+For instance, if you maintain a personal blog, podcast, or Youtube channel, mentioning it on your resume highlights your creativity, organizational skills, and technical skills.
 Blogging and vlogging are especially relevant to jobs in marketing or advertising.

 However, only mention these interests if your media is work appropriate.